xm1701/bcPRS/README.md

 4) SNP heritability estimator of the two traits.
 For example, the heritability estimated using the GREML method https://cnsgenomics.com/software/gcta/#Overview.
 The GREML estimator of many complex traits have been made publicly available, such as from https://nealelab.github.io/UKBB_ldsc/ and https://atlas.ctglab.nl/.

 5) Number of independent genetic variants.
 This can be obtained by performing LD-based prunning or clumping via plink (https://www.cog-genomics.org/plink2/) on your individual-level genetic data.

-We recommand to use a small prunning R2 parameter (such as R2=0.05).
+Demo code:

+~/plink --bfile your_plink_data --indep-pairwise 50 5 0.1 --out list_pruned
+~/plink --bfile your_plink_data  --extract list_pruned.prune.in --make-bed  --out your_plink_data_pruned

 ## Step 1: construct the cross-trait polygnic risk scores.